deatrich/linux-home-server/customization.md

 latency is usually better to wired devices.
 But if you prefer to keep the server on wireless then skip this task.

-You will need to reboot the server once you have make this change, but **remember to connect the ethernet cable** on the Pi to your home router first!
+You will need to reboot the server once you have made this change, but **remember to connect the ethernet cable** on the Pi to your home router first!

 ```console